CxRes/per-resource-events/src/sections/introduction.md

 The [PROTOCOL] defines a minimal HTTP-based framework by which clients can securely receive update notifications directly from any resource of interest on the Open Web Platform.

+## Motivation ## {#motivation}

+*This section is non-normative.*

+HTTP was originally designed to transfer a static documents within a single request and response.
+If the document changes, HTTP does not automatically update clients with the new versions.
+This design was adequate for web pages that were mostly static and written by hand.

+But web-applications today are dynamic.
+They provide (near-)instantaneous updates across multiple clients and servers.
+The many workarounds developed over the years to provide real-time updates over HTTP have often proven to be inadequate.
+Web programmers instead resort to implementing custom messaging systems over alternate protocols such as WebSockets, which requires additional layers of code in the form of non-standard JavaScript frameworks to synchronize changes of state.

+Per Resource Events is a minimal protocol built on top of HTTP that allows clients to receive notifications directly from a resource of interest.
+Unlike other HTTP based solutions, [PROTOCOL] supports the use of arbitrary media-types for notifications, which can be negotiated just like representations; thus giving implementers a lot of flexibility to customize notifications according to the needs of their application.

+## How it Works ## {#how-it-works}

+*This section is non-normative.*

+A client application that wishes to receive notifications about updates to a resource simply places a `GET` request on that resource with just one additional `Accept-Events` header.
+The server responds by sending, first the current representation of the resource (though a client can request for this to be skipped), followed by notifications sent in response to resource events as parts of a multipart response while the request is open.

+If a server does not implement the [PROTOCOL], the `Accept Events` header in a `GET` request is simply ignored.
+The resource returns the current representation thereby preserving backwards compatibility.

 ## Scope ## {#scope}

 *This section is non-normative.*